dproctor/personal-website/books.md

       insightful, though the central thesis is interesting - how people have essentially enslaved themselves by their commitment to entertainment, cheap perks of paritcular privileges.
+- The Idea Factory: Bell Labs and the Great Age of American Innovation (Jon Gertner)
+- Deaths of Despair and the Future of Capitalism (Angus Deaton and Anne Case)

 {% for post in site.posts %}
 <li>